 Any investment in partnerships involves special tax considerations, including the possibility of a challenge by the IRS of the status of any subsidiary partnership as a partnership, as opposed to an association taxable as a corporation, for U.S. federal income tax purposes.
 If any of these entities were treated as an association for U.S. federal income tax purposes, it would be taxable as a corporation and therefore could be subject to an entity-level tax on its income.
-In such a situation, the character of our assets and items of gross income would change and could preclude us from satisfying the REIT asset tests or the gross income tests as discussed in "-Requirements for Qualification as a REIT-Asset Tests" and "-Requirements for Qualification as a REIT-Brillure to Qualification as a REIT-Gross Income Tests," and in turn could prevent us from qualifying as a REIT, unless we are eligible for Requirements for Qualification as a REIT-Gross Income Tests," "-Requirements for Qualification as a REIT-Asset Tests" and "-Requirements for Qualification as a REIT-Failure to Qualify as a REIT," below, for discussion of the effect of failure to satisfy the REIT tests for a taxable year, and of the relief provisions.
+In such a situation, the character of our assets and items of gross income would change and could preclude us from satisfying the REIT asset tests or the gross income tests as discussed in "-Requirements for Qualification as a REIT-Asset Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests," and in turn could prevent us from qualifying as a REIT, unless we are eligible for relief from the violation pursuant to relief provisions.
+See "-Requirements for Qualification as a REIT-Relief from Violations; Reasonable Cause" above, and "-Requirements for Qualification as a REIT-Failure to Qualify as a REIT," below, for discussion of the effect of failure to satisfy the REIT tests for a taxable year, and of the relief provisions.
 In addition, any change in the status of any subsidiary partnership for tax purposes might be treated as a taxable event, in which case we could have taxable income that is subject to the REIT distribution requirements without receiving any cash.